glhuilli/glhuilli.github.io/_posts/2019-04-14-got-analysis.markdown

 ==============================================================================
 ```

-This confirms even further that ratings for Game of Thrones have a positive relationship
-with `fear` and a negative relationship with `joy`.
+This confirms that ratings for Game of Thrones have, at some degree, a positive relationship with `fear` and a negative relationship with `joy`, but there's no special relationship with `sadness` or `anger`.
 Let's visualize side by side the words that inspire `fear` versus the words that inspire `joy`.

 ### Word Clouds